Essential Travel Tips for Your First Time in Niue

-26. There is No Foreign Exchange
+27. There is No Foreign Exchange in Niue

-27. If You Need A Travel Adapter…
+28. If You Need a Travel Adapter…

-Most travellers to Niue are from New Zealand or Australia, so this probably doesn’t apply to the majority BUT if you are travelling to Niue from a country that does not use the type 1 power outlets, then you will need to get yourself a travel adapter in order to be able to use your appliances from home.
+Most travellers to Niue are from New Zealand or Australia, so this probably doesn’t apply to the majority BUT if you are travelling to Niue from a country that does not use type 1 power outlets, then you will need to get yourself a travel adapter in order to be able to use your appliances from home.

-28. The Airport Process for Departure Flights is a Little Different
+29. The Airport Process for Departure Flights is a Little Different

-29. There are a Bunch of Things You Can’t Take Home
+30. There are a Bunch of Things You Can’t Take Home

-30. Make the Most of Niue Pocket Guide
+31. Make the Most of Niue Pocket Guide

 Check out the Destinations section to know more about what places to visit in Niue and get inspired.

-Check out the Travel Tips section in which we cover all the nitty-gritty of planning a trip to Niue and answer most frequently asked questions.
+Check out the Travel Tips section in which we cover all the nitty-gritty of planning a trip to Niue and answer the most frequently asked questions.